 For the second member of the Ugly 5, we've got the marabou stork.
 One look at these creatures would be enough for anyone to understand why they're referred to as the "undertaker bird".
 Surprisingly tall for its stooped posture, these storks are actually majestic in flight, with an impressive wingspan of about 2.6 metres.

-I found out, much to my dismay, that their legs are naturally grey in colour, but appeared white due to a buildup of excrement which helps them regulate their body temperature.
-They’re often spotted alongside vultures at feeding time, with their diet consisting of insects, baby crocodiles, small mammals, fish, and, surprisingly, carrion.
+They're often spotted alongside vultures at feeding time, with their diet consisting of insects, baby crocodiles, small mammals, fish, and, unsurprisingly, carrion.

 Don't be perturbed by their intimidating features – vultures play a crucial role in ecological systems, feeding exclusively on carrion and equipped with the ability to eat meat so far past its sell-by-date that it's harmful to other animals.
 In this way, vultures actually prevent the spread of disease by disposing of rotting corpses.

-I personally think that The Lion King gave this poor bunch a bad rap.
-That and their awkward gait, but say what you will about hyenas, this group of predators have fascinating and complex social structures and are incredibly smart.
-Many scientists believe them to be smarter than chimpanzees with better problem-solving skills to boot.
+However, say what you will about hyenas, but this group of predators have fascinating and complex social structures and are incredibly smart.
+Many scientists believe them to actually be more intelligent than chimpanzees, with better problem-solving skills to boot!

-Did you know all members of the Ugly 5?
-Or do you have some of your own that you think should have made the list?
+Did you know all of the members of the Ugly 5?
+Or do you have some of your own that should have made the list?
 Let us know in the comments section below!